 Long Trail bases the success of our athletic program not on wins but on the quality of the athlete’s experience.
 To help ensure the greatest possible experience, Long Trail strives to provide the best possible coaching, facilities and equipment as well as to schedule competitions against optimally challenging opponents.
 Athletes also share responsibility in creating a positive experience by supplying commitment, enthusiasm and dedication.
 This means attending, with a positive attitude, ALL possible practices, games and team events.
 This is especially true of varsity level student-athletes.
-If a student-athlete knows s/he will miss a team function, s/he must let the coach or Director of Athletics know ahead of time.
+If a student-athlete knows s/he will miss a team function, s/he must let the coach or Athletic Director know ahead of time.

 As a member of the Vermont Principals’ Association, we adhere to their guidelines regarding athletic programs.
 To be eligible to participate in our athletic program, athletes need to make sure they have submitted a completed Physical Exam Form and Athletic Participation From.

 To participate in Long Trail athletics, all students are required to have had a doctor’s physical examination and approval within 24 months before they compete in any game or practice.
 Any student who incurs an illness or injury that causes the student to miss a significant amount of class or practice time or necessitates a doctor’s appointment will need to submit a return to athletic participation form that is signed by the physician before s/he can return to practice and competition.

 Long Trail School firmly believes in the tremendous benefits of a well-structured athletic program and strongly encourages all interested and dedicated students to participate.
 We are proud of our inclusive philosophy of participation and our diverse array of sports.
 We never cut an athlete.
 In sports where multiple levels are offered, we will place an athlete at the appropriate level to ensure a positive and meaningful experience.